 - 1.1 We aim to deliver high quality and efficient services.
 We are always trying to do better, and we welcome your feedback.
 It is important because it helps us build on strengths and learn from mistakes.
 If things go wrong we want to rectify the problem as fairly and quickly as possible.
-When things go well, we appreciate compliments and suggestions. - 1.2 A complaint is an expression of dissatisfaction by any one or more members of the public about the NPA's action or lack of action or about the standard of service.
-This applies whether the action was taken or the service was provided by the NPA itself or a person or body acting on behalf of the NPA. - 1.3 Our complaints process is not a review or an appeal procedure for you to challenge the merits of decisions.
-Neither is it a way to ask for a review of a decision which goes against you. - 2.
-How do I request an explanation? - 2.1 If you wish simply to request an explanation for an action that the NPA has taken, or to comment on the service you have received from the NPA, you can contact the NPA in the ways set out below. - 2.2 You can call the NPA on 01590 646600 and request to be put through to the relevant service, or alternatively write to:
+When things go well we appreciate compliments and suggestions. - 1.2 A complaint is an expression of dissatisfaction by any one or more members of the public about our actions or lack of action or about the standard of service.
+This applies whether the action was taken or the service was provided by us or a person or body acting on behalf of us. - 1.3 Our complaints process is not a review or an appeal procedure for you to challenge the merits or outcomes of decisions (subject to paragraph 10, which deals with requests for internal reviews under access to information legislation).

+2. How do I request an explanation?

+- 2.1 If you wish simply to request an explanation for an action that we have taken, or to comment on the service you have received from us, you can contact us in the ways set out below. - 2.2 You can call the us on 01590 646600 and request to be put through to the relevant service, or alternatively write to: